flaviomicheletti/python-concurrency-parallelism/docs/difference-between.md

 - The distinction between them may vary depending on the context or the system being referred to.

-17. **Difference between a task and a coroutine:**

-- A task is a higher-level concept that represents an asynchronous operation or a unit of work that can be scheduled and executed.

-- A coroutine is a more general programming concept that represents a sequence of steps that can be paused and resumed later, often used for cooperative multitasking.

 18. **Difference between a kernel thread and a user thread:**